HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/copy-hpovserverprofile.md

 ```

-Use the `Get-HPOVServerProfile` CMDLET and pipe to `Copy-HPOVServerProfile`, where the copied profile name will be "Copy of Profile 1" and unassigned.
+Use the Get-HPOVServerProfile CMDLET and pipe to Copy-HPOVServerProfile, where the copied profile name will be "Copy of Profile 1" and unassigned.

 ###  Example 5